Information for Quartix Technologies plc investors

 Current external appointments:

-Alison is the founder of her own consultancy company called Seekings Advisory Limited and sits as a non-executive director for both Midwich Group plc and Green and Purple Limited.
-Alison is also CFO for RQ Biotechnology Limited.
+Alison is the founder of her own consultancy company called Seekings Advisory Limited, and also sits as a non-executive director for Midwich Group plc and a private company Green and Purple Limited and is CFO for RQ Biotechnology Limited.

 Skills and experience: